How to Recover Compensation in Bike Accidents

 Also, do not jump into conclusions and admit fault.
 Leave the experts to determine whose fault the accident was, and to what extent.

-Liability for bicycle accidents
+Liability for bike accidents

 The same laws apply to all road users.
 Cyclists and drivers are obligated to obey the rules of the road.
 As such, not only do all cyclist and road users have a duty to exercise care with respect to their own safety, they are also obligated to respect the rights of other road users.

 When bicycle accidents occur, any road user that fails to exercise reasonable precautions will be held liable for negligence.
 In the instance of such accidents, liability will rest on either the negligence of the driver or the bicyclist.
 Negligence on the part of either party may also be full or partial.

 Negligence or Recklessness of the Driver